Etrix06/cse341-project/README.md

 # Notes
 This repository is in my CSE 341 WEB BACKEND II folder.
-It is in my githum cse341-project repository and in my alcala-prove02 app on heroku.
-I want to rename it alcala-project341 but im afraid i'll break something.
+It is in my github cse341-project repository and in my alcala-project341 on Heroku
 # Erik's NodeJS_Template

 This application was originally a barebones template of [node-js-getting-started](https://github.com/heroku/node-js-getting-started) provided by Heroku.
 It has been revised to accomodate the needs of students taking the CSE341 course at BYU-Idaho.